How to make a mind-game film?

 Nolan’s cinematography (composition and lighting) is another component of his visual strategy to sell an illusion of truth and veracity.
 Of course, it may just be a personal preference.
 But the use of a cinema-verite style of cinematography along with its association of handheld camera and seemingly naturalistic lighting lends a veneer of grounded realism.
 In other words, the use of a documentary camerawork is a visual shorthand to suggest realism.

 The style invites associations with documentaries in the use of handheld camera shots.
 By extension, the idea of documentaries is usually associated with the idea of realism and real life.
 And through this technical code of handheld camerawork, Nolan tries to evoke an implicit idea that what is presented to the viewer has a sense of truthfulness.
-At the same time, this supposed ‘visual realism’ becomes the mask that covers the transitions among different story lines.
+At the same time, this supposed ‘visual realism’ becomes the mask that covers the transitions among different storylines.

 It is at this level that Nolan’s mind games are given shape.
 By using a documentary style cinematography, the technique blurs the line between genres but more importantly blurs the line between different stories and their visual reality.
 Think of how flashbacks have traditionally been shown as black and white.
 It allows the viewer to differentiate between different time periods in the narrative.
-In fact, colour coding becomes an important tool for the filmmaker to differentiate not only time period but also different locations and point of views.
+In fact, color coding becomes an important tool for the filmmaker to differentiate not only time period but also different locations and point of views.

-Different colour coding between locations.
+Different color coding between locations.

 Black and white colour coding

 In this regard, Nolan subverts the conventional use of flashbacks, multiple storylines and time periods through cinematography and coloring.
 How do we know that Nolan is actively subverting the idea of flashbacks-as black and white and color-coding different locations and time periods?
 That is because he had used the very same conventions in his other films.

 Emotional Editing / Fast Edit / Jump Cuts